alexpaul/Big-O-Notation/README.md

 ## Space Complexity

-Space complexity is defined as the amount of memory a given algorithm requires.
+Space complexity is defined as the amount of memory needed for a given algorithm.
+As the input sizes increases the amount of space increases accordingly.

 | Type | Bit Width | Range |